Council & Staff

 Whitney Hamblin, Membership Director

 Whitney Hamblin is an artist and graphic designer with a passion for visual messaging and meaningful design.
-Whitney was born and raised in central Indiana where she later graduated from Ball State University with a B.F.A. in Visual Communications.
-She worked as a designer and outreach coordinator for Growing Places Indy, a non-profit empowering people to cultivate community wellness through urban agriculture, access to fresh local food, and mind body education.
+Whitney was born and raised in central Indiana where she later graduated from Ball State University with a Bachelors of Fine Art in Visual Communications.

 In 2021, Whitney transplanted to Estill County Kentucky to break ground on her farm.
 She founded Holler Home Flower Farm, where she grows florals for everyday moments and special events.
-Whitney worked as a custom wedding florist for six years but knew her real passion was making things grow!
+Whitney worked as a custom wedding florist for many years, but knew her real passion was making things grow.
+Catch her at the Red River Gorge Farmers Market - May through October every Saturday 10-2!